neobourbaki/Library/database/1JK1WRZD/1JK1WRZD_a.md

-A commutative ring is *local* if it has only one maximal ideal.
+A commutative ring is *local* if it has a unique maximal ideal.